Court-Pencil/Trailblazers/README.md

 * Boost ticket sales for events
 * Encourage participation from all skill levels
 * Foster connection through pictures and written content
 * Create a welcoming online space for LGBTQ+ individuals
-* Use the site to actively recruit new members espe
 * Increase ranking on search engine to increase website traffic
 *  Present up-to date event information with clear times, locations, and pricing.

 ## Target Audience
 * Hiking enthusiasts
 * LGBTQ+ people
-* Students
 * First-time hikers
 ## Wireframes
 The wireframes were designed using Balsamiq.
 Designed with mobile first practices, tablet and then website.